 2. Promotes Skin Repair

-Applying creams and serums with nourishing ingredients just before slathering a layer of petroleum jelly can promote skin repair.
+Applying skin care products such as creams and serums with nourishing ingredients just before slathering a layer of petroleum jelly can promote skin repair.
 Locking in the nutrients gives them ample time to penetrate and work on your skin while you sleep, and you wake up with well-nourished, refreshed skin.

 3. Offers Intense Hydration